Privacy Policy

 The legality, ethical implications, and morality of artificial intelligence (A.I. or AI)—such as ChatGPT and other tools—and its use in creative endeavors will be debated for years to come.
 In the meantime, I've developed this policy for the use of AI, AI tools/resources, and AI-generated content on my site, both for myself and for my guest posters.

-In general, I allow applications that focus on AI-assistance technology, but not AI-content-generation applications that remove us from the actual writing process.
+In general, I allow applications that focus on AI-assistance technology, but not AI-content-generation applications that remove us from the actual writing process (or take advantage of copying/plagiarizing other creatives and their stolen content).
 We are writers because we write, investing our words with our unique perspectives and qualities, and our work should be a product of us.

 • Allowed:

-AI may be used to help decrease our work at the non-writing stages of the writing process: brainstorming, outlining/developing ideas, editing feedback (such as rewording a sentence or difficult passage), proofreading, etc. None of these stages in the writing process remove us from the actual act of writing.
+AI may be used to help decrease our work at the non-writing stages of the writing process, including: brainstorming, limited outlining/developing of ideas, editing feedback (such as suggestions for rewording a sentence or difficult passage), proofreading, etc. None of these stages in the writing process remove us from the actual creative act of writing.

-However, even at these stages, all AI-generated content must be rewritten in our voice and style.
-Although AI may be used to help our efficiency, we should treat AI-generated content like material that can't be quoted, only paraphrased or reworded (with occasional exceptions for quotes specified as being sourced from AI).
+However, even at these stages, all AI-provided suggestions must be reworked and/or rewritten in our voice and style, other than for very limited exceptions that have no other options.
+Although AI may be used to help our efficiency, in general, we should treat AI-provided content like material that can't be quoted, only paraphrased or reworded, as it exploits stolen content even for these uses.
+Rare exceptions may be made for quotes specified as being sourced from AI or for single phrases that grammatically can't be reworded another way, etc.

 • Allowed with Caution: